CatalinIuga/clwind/readme.md

 # clwind - TailwindCSS-ish API for you CLI text

 ANSII color codes are a pain to remember, and just like plain CSS, it can take more time to write than it should.
-This is a simple API that allows you to add colors and styles to your CLI text with a TailwindCSS-like syntax.
+This is a simple utility that allows you to add colors and styles to your CLI text with a TailwindCSS-like syntax.

 ## Installation